What's behind defense secretary pick Hegseth's war on 'woke'

 He served in Iraq and Afghanistan and left the Army National Guard as a major in 2021.
 Beyond his inexperience, Trump's selection of Hegseth has also renewed scrutiny of his political and religious views, his advocacy for soldiers accused of war crimes, and his aggressive criticism of the military he would be leading.
 Many people with experience in defense and foreign policy fear that, if confirmed, Hegseth would politicize the officer corps.

 Reaction to the news was swift and cutting.
-One former senior military official said that the only qualifying quality for Hegseth seemed to be loyalty to Trump, and that the pick was embarrassing, although the language used was more colorful.
-Another official on the Hill said he had to Google Hegseth's name.
+One former senior military official who wished to remain anonymous to speak freely about the subject said that the only qualifying quality for Hegseth seemed to be loyalty to Trump, and that the pick was embarrassing, although the language used was more colorful.
+Another official on the Hill, who was not authorized to speak publicly, said he had to Google Hegseth's name.

 "The job of Secretary of Defense should not be an entry-level position, and I question President-elect Trump's choice of a television news host to take on this immensely important role," House Armed Services Committee Ranking Member Adam Smith, D-Wash., said in a statement.
 "While I respect and admire Mr. Hegseth's military service, I am concerned about his inexperience given the security challenges we face around the world."

 Still, others approved of the choice.
-Republican Senator Roger Wicker of Mississippi, who will chair the Senate Armed Services Committee, said he was "delighted at the prospect" of working with Hegseth.
+Republican Sen. Roger Wicker of Mississippi, who will chair the Senate Armed Services Committee, said he was "delighted at the prospect" of working with Hegseth.

 Trump praised Hegseth as "tough, smart and a true believer in America First" in a statement announcing his pick.
 "Our military will be great again, and America will never back down."